cyclus/cyclus/README.rst

 - finally, add the following Cyclus installation path (``~/.local/bin``) to the **front** on your ``$PATH``.
+- additionnaly if you are using MacOSX, also add ``~/.local/lib/pythonX.Y/site-packages``

 For more detailed installation procedure, and/or custom installation please refer to the `INSTALLATION guide <INSTALL.rst>`_.